 Preparing to go on a Penn Summer Abroad program

-Welcome!!
-This section of our website is for students who have been admitted to a Summer 2013 program.
+Welcome!
+This section of our website is for students who have been admitted to a Summer 2015 program.
 It contains the next steps and forms you'll need to complete prior to departure.
-Some programs may also have additional instructions and forms that will come from the program director.
+Some programs may also have additional instructions and forms that can be found through your application website here or sent out by the program director.

-If you received your admission letter and have not already completed the Intent to Enroll form be sure to do so prior to the deadline noted in your letter.
+If you received your admission letter and have not already completed the Statement of Committal be sure to do so prior to the deadline noted in your admissions email.
 If we don't hear from you by the deadline, your admission to the program may be withdrawn and your place offered to another applicant.

-- There is no deposit but you may be charged a fee if you withdraw from the program after you have completed the pre-departure forms and are enrolled in the course.
-The only exception to this is for students who withdraw for reasons related to their summer financial aid package.
+- There is no deposit, but you may be charged a fee if you withdraw from the program after you have enrolled.
 The withdrawal policy is in the handbook and also on the Tuition section of the website.

 - Travel Preparations Checklist: This is a general list of things to do/think about/research as you prepare for your summer abroad.
 Refer the Student Handbook for more details.
 Program directors may also provide additional country-specific information.